We compare quotes from all the leading insurers

 Cost Coverage

-Your GP will book your appointment, and your insurance covers the cost if your policy is active.
-You might pay an excess depending on your policy.
+Your GP will book your appointment, and your insurer will cover the cost as long as your policy is active.
+Depending on your policy, you may be required to pay an excess.

 What can group health insurance cover?